acaide/Deep-Reinforcement-Learning/README.md

 This course has a a mid-term and final test in leu of a final project.

+Problem sets aren't perfect; they reflect my understanding of the material at the time they were submitted.

 ## Assignments:

 1. Introduction to reinforcement the learning lanscape (environments, agents, and rewards), and E-Greedy (epsiolon greedy) selection method and model evaluation.